-If I Filed Bankruptcy Before, How Soon Can I File Again?
+If I Filed Bankruptcy Before, How Long Before I Can File Again?

 Sometimes it just can't be helped.
 You file a Chapter 13 case, do well making your payments for a year or two, then chaos reigns.
 Perhaps you lose your job, get sick, or find that you just cannot keep up the payments.

 You want to know how long you must wait to file another bankruptcy case.

 Federal bankruptcy law limits how often you can file a new case.
 And, even if you are allowed to file a case, one of the benefits of that filing – the automatic stay – may be restricted or delayed.

 I Filed Bankruptcy Years Ago.
 Can I File Again?